ishtian-revee/Comet-Busters-Reloaded/README.md

 * slow mo: slowing down all the live components for 7 seconds

+## Compilation

+Run `Launcher.java` from any IDE (which supports java).

+The path for this java file is `src/dev/rev/cometbusters/Launcher.java`

 ## Drawbacks

 There are some major issues in the game.
 Users need to keep in mind these issues